Aaron-Junker/windows-uwp.de-de/windows-apps-src/launch-resume/set-conditions-for-running-a-background-task.md

 ## <a name="remarks"></a>Hinweise

 > [!NOTE]
-> Wählen Sie die Bedingungen für den Hintergrundtask, sodass sie nur ausgeführt wird, wenn es erforderlich ist, und nicht ausgeführt werden, wenn es sollte nicht.
+> Choose conditions for your background task so that it only runs when it's needed, and doesn't run when it shouldn't.
 Unter [**SystemConditionType**](https://docs.microsoft.com/uwp/api/Windows.ApplicationModel.Background.SystemConditionType) finden Sie Beschreibungen der verschiedenen Bedingungen für Hintergrundaufgaben.

 ## <a name="related-topics"></a>Verwandte Themen